-staff.
-These situations may be due to real-time biological and/or other environmental conditions, availability of Project staff and/or equipment, or integrity of fish facility or other dam structures.
+The phrase "when practicable" is used in the FPP to describe actions for fish that may vary on a case-by-case basis and thus require the exercise of professional judgment by Project staff.
+These situations may be due to real-time biological and/or other environmental conditions, availability of staff and/or equipment, or integrity of fish facility or other dam structures.
 In these cases, the Project biologist and other Project personnel will consider all relevant factors to determine the best way to proceed and implement appropriate action.
 These actions will be coordinated with fish agencies and tribes when they deviate from the FPP.

 River operational emergencies may occur that require projects to temporarily deviate from the FPP.
-To the extent practicable, these operations will be coordinated with fish agencies and tribes and conducted in a manner to avoid or minimize fish impacts.
-Normally, coordination occurs prior to an action; however, if an emergency situation requires immediate attention, coordination will be completed as soon as practicable afterwards, as described in section 2.
+These operations will be coordinated with fish agencies and tribes and conducted in a manner to avoid or minimize fish impacts to the extent practicable.
+Normally, coordination occurs prior to an action; however, if an emergency requires immediate attention, coordination will be completed as soon as practicable afterwards, as described in section 2.

 In-season decisions on river operations to achieve BiOp biological performance standards for spring and summer out-migrants will be made in coordination with the regional forum Technical Management Team (TMT).
-Special operations identified in the FPP will be coordinated through TMT and included in the annual Water Management Plan4 (WMP), such as maintenance or research activities requiring unit outages that affect other river operations, operation of turbines outside of the $\pm 1\%$ of peak efficiency range, Snake River zero nighttime generation, and implementation of the Juvenile Fish Transportation Plan (Appendix B).
+Special operations identified in the FPP will be coordinated through TMT and included in the annual Water Management Plan (WMP),6 such as maintenance or research activities requiring unit outages that affect other river operations, operation of turbines outside of the $\pm 1\%$ of peak efficiency range, Snake River zero nighttime generation, and implementation of the Juvenile Fish Transportation Plan (Appendix B).

-1.4.
+1.5.
 Spill for Juvenile Fish Passage